nicwaller/provisioner/test-kitchen/README.md

 > ℹ️ To use this Test Kitchen configuration, you must have access to an AWS account.
 You must have an AWS IAM API key in `~/.aws/credentials` or another location discoverable by the AWS SDK, and the API Key must be associated with an IAM user that can create VPC resources and EC2 instances.

-> ⚠️ Using Test Kitchen will incur costs on your AWS account when EC2 instances are running.
-Make sure to shut down unused instances when you're done testing.
+> 💰 Using Test Kitchen will incur costs on your AWS account when EC2 instances are running.
->
-> `bundle exec kitchen destroy all`

 ## Usage